 We opened our respective dumbwaiters to find dinner ready.
 We sat and talked about our favorite movies.
 Flint was the first to join us, followed by Sari and Jake.
-Thankfully, a friendly message from Raven instead of a surprise challenge concluded our dinner time.
+Thankfully, a friendly message from Raven came instead of a surprise challenge that concluded our dinner time.

 “Please return to your rooms when finished,” Raven kindly directed.
 “Get some rest as you’ll have a busy day tomorrow.”

 One by one, we went back to our rooms.
 When I went to my room, all alternative routes were closed.
 Once inside, the door automatically locked behind me.
 I turned on the TV.
 The producers returned Internet access, so I watched some movies until I got tired and retired to my bed.

 I woke up at my usual time, and the door was already open.
 Although I was still in my sweatpants and t-shirt, I popped my head out.
 The hallway lights were dim, and the producers opened all the doors.
 I jumped in the shower, put on some fresh clothes, my spacesuit, and went to the dining hall.

 “Good morning,” I greeted as I stepped inside.